 With this information, Mosaic was able to come up with a workaround to determine and evaluate loads for the only the most reliable of the new-version-records.
 When looking at this subset of new-version load times only, the benefit of the new add-in version was clear: the old add-in version took more than 5 seconds to load for 98% of users; the new add-in version took more than 5 seconds for just 1% of users, and in fact loaded in less than 2 seconds for 95% of users.

-Armed with Mosaic’s analytics consulting results and some simple data visualizations, the IT department was able to present a clear picture and recommendation to the firm’s executive team: the new add-in version was much faster than the old version, and all employees should be encouraged to install software updates immediately if programs were routinely slow to open.
+Armed with Mosaic’s machine learning consulting results and some simple data visualizations, the IT department was able to present a clear picture and recommendation to the firm’s executive team: the new add-in version was much faster than the old version, and all employees should be encouraged to install software updates immediately if programs were routinely slow to open.